-To have a Starlink Internet connection isn’t something new, even in countries that are far away from North America.
-The company produces the current Starlink Mesh Router, with a Rectangular Dish to utilize and set up a mesh network.
-But don’t worry, you won’t need to ask your tech mate or call for IT service to adjust it at home.
-Here, we’ll instruct you on what this mesh network is and how it works.
-Have a look below in the next paragraphs.
+If you are planning this Wi-Fi router installation, you won’t have to ask your tech mate or call for IT service to adjust it at home.
+Here, I’ll instruct you on what this mesh network is and how it works.
+Have a look below in the next paragraphs!

 Quick Summary

-First of all, Starlink customers wanted an upgrade in Wi-Fi coverage without the use of WiFi extenders.
+First of all, Starlink customers wanted an upgrade in Wi-Fi coverage without the use of Wi-Fi extenders.
 So, the company’s developers provided a wireless connection by implementing the mesh network.
 It states for multiple access point modes that are able to provide great connection within a large area.

 To make it simple: you have a 3000-4000 sq ft house full of furniture and thick walls, and only one Starlink router.
-(It’s understandable that no one wants to have a few different ones or WiFi extenders.)
-You are faced with dead spots at home where no WiFi coverage is found.
+(It’s understandable that no one wants to have a few different ones or Wi-Fi extenders.)
+You are faced with dead spots at home where no Wi-Fi coverage is found.
 Starlink Mesh Nodes were invented to ease and expand the Wi-Fi signal strength of the Starlink router.

-Starlink Mesh Nodes: Worth It
+Starlink Mesh Node: Is It Worth It?

-How Much It Costs
+How Much Does It Cost?

 What’s the Range of Starlink Router?

 A regular Starlink router will cover up to a 2000 sq ft area and with the additional mesh node, you actually get a 4000 sq ft area connected to a good Wi-Fi signal.
 If you get two nodes, it’s enough to cover a 6000 sq ft building which is perfect for office places.
-Official Starlink mesh nodes basically solve a slow speed issue of wireless Internet connection.
-Plus, you don’t have to use multiple routers placed at different spots in your house to get access points.

 What’s the Wi-Fi Version of Starlink Router?